 Income-contingent repayment, or ICR, has several advantages for those who qualify.
 However, parents who are worried about repaying student loans for their dependent children may consider if taking out a loan in the first place is the best option for their child’s post-secondary education.

 The income-contingent repayment plan can help you pay less on a student loan compared to the standard repayment plan, which spreads principal plus interest payments out each month over 10 years.
+If you qualify for ICR, you can either:

+The ICR has a maximum repayment period of 25 years.
+Once you switch to income-contingent repayment, your payments will always be based on your income and family size, regardless of any changes to either of these.
+This means that your monthly payments will go up if your income goes up and can exceed the amount you would pay under the standard repayment plan if you had not switched.
+Other repayment plans, like income-based repayment, do not exceed the amount you would pay under standard repayment plans.
 Federal law determined that only loans in the William D. Ford Federal Direct Loan Program qualify for income-contingent repayment.
 With direct consolidation loans available, almost any federal loan can become part of the direct loan program.
 Any student loan from the Department of Education (DOE) can qualify for income-contingent repayment, although most have to be consolidated into a direct consolidation loan first.
+For some student loans, ICR is the only income-driven repayment option.
+These loans are:

 For graduates with several types of federal student loans, consolidating these loans and asking for income-contingent repayment can help to manage monthly loan payments so you can also focus on paying living expenses and supporting your family.